Kurtjwest/Lugaru/README.md

 # Lugaru

-Fork of lugaru with modern conan and cmake based build system
+Fork of lugaru with modern conan and cmake based build system.

 ## Requirements